-Along with the release of the 2017 Mazda3 and 2017 Mazda6, Mazda have unveiled their latest advancement in driving technology – G-Vectoring Control.
-Inspired by the philosophy of Jinb a-Ittai (‘horse and rider as one’), Mazda have endeavoured to give drivers even greater control and feedback when braking, accelerating and turning.
+Along with the release of the 2017 Mazda3 and 2017 Mazda6, Mazda has unveiled their latest advancement in driving technology – G-Vectoring Control.
+Inspired by the philosophy of Jinb a-Ittai (‘horse and rider as one’), Mazda has endeavoured to give drivers even greater control and feedback when braking, accelerating and turning.

 How does G-Vectoring Control Work?